Here is a quick roundup of what is happening in the global car market.

 Driving around on the information superhighway

 Media outlets have been reporting that by 2014 every new car sold by the bigger car makers will be connected to the internet.
-The demand for car based access to apps has been unprecedented with over 50 percent of customers saying their decision to buy would be influenced by a car with internet functionality built into the dashboard.
+The demand for car-based access to apps has been unprecedented with over 50 percent of customers saying their decision to buy would be influenced by a car with internet functionality built into the dashboard.
+Along with that, there are specific apps for helping people find landmarks when driving vehicles.

-Parking space and restaurant locating apps are amongst the many car specific forms available.
-Apps also exist which allow petrol stations to be located and their prices compared.
+Parking locating apps are commonly used in countries such as Australia to locate street parking spots if a resident cannot park in his or her home.
+Similar to parking-finding apps, there are apps that are used to locate petrol stations and compare prices.
 All this infotainment, as it is being called, is accessible without so much as a touch of a button.
 The systems have been designed to be largely voice controlled for the obvious safety advantages.

 The level of technology in cars today is increasing at a breathtaking rate.
 Cars are entering the market with the technology to scan for a parking space of suitable size as you drive along.
 Once identified, the vehicle can then park in the space with no further intervention from the driver, other than confirming the desire to park.